Executive Director

 Hello!
 I am Kimberly Jackson, I am Acoma Pueblo/Apache born in New Mexico and raised in Palo Alto, Ca. Before working at EHP my family had a setback which forced me to quit my job at Toyota and move to Arizona to take care of my dad.
 Covid hit while I was living in Arizona which in turn made it hard to be there for my dad and led me back to the Bay Area to help my sister with her school age kids.
 Moving back at first was rough because I knew I needed to help my family financially.
 So, I looked and with the help of prayer I found EHP!
 I first heard of EHP from Facebook, loved that they really get involved with helping families in East Palo Alto and the surrounding cities.
 Being able to work here has been a blessing in all shapes and forms, from seeing the many different beautiful faces of our clients to seeing the eagerness middle/high school kids have to give back.
 EHP is a continuously learning experience in human kindness and I look forward to the many happy faces we will help in the future.

-Marcela Jibaja, Family Services Coordinator
+Marcela Jibaja, Family Services Associate

 Irene "Lene" Lauese, Family Services and Food Closet Associate